SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/kyma/deploy-to-kyma.md

 ::: tip

-With the ***helm upgrade --install*** command you can install a new chart as well as upgrade an existing chart.
+With the ***helm upgrade --install*** command, you can install a new chart as well as upgrade an existing chart.
 :::

-The outcome of installation will look something like this:
+The outcome of installation looks similar to this:

 ![deployed app](./images/deployedapp.png)

-You have to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html) to be able to access the application via the URL.
+To be able to access the application via the URL, you have to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html).

-Next step, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html) to access the application in launchpad.
+As a next step, to access the application in launchpad, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html).